SylexMS/alx-system_engineering-devops/README.md

-This os Shell basics 0x00
+This is Shell basics 0x00